-This nurse will specifically help you in your preparation for discharge.
+This nurse will specifically help you in your preparation for discharge if you have to be admitted to the hospital.
 They partner with the social work team to ensure that everything is prepared for you to be discharged home.
 This nurse also ensures that you have the medications you need when you are discharged and schedules your follow-up appointment in the clinic.